COVID-19: Together we can keep one another safe

-- Avoid approaching our engineers in communal spaces, practicing 2m social distancing at all times
+- avoid approaching our engineers in communal spaces and practice 2m social distancing at all times.

 You can help to keep your home and surroundings safe too, here’s some ways of doing so:

-- Test your smoke and CO2 alarms on a weekly basis
+- test your smoke, heat and carbon monoxide alarms on a weekly basis